 Corporation which arises pursuant to a Failed Delivery under Subsection A-804(1) by any Clearing Member, and any such security or transfer will be effective without the holder or recipient thereof being required to make any enquiry as to whether the applicable obligations have been incurred for the purposes set out in this Subsection A-609(4) or whether the funds so obtained are being used for such purposes.
 Without limiting the rights of the Corporation under Subsection A-701(2), at the sole discretion of the Corporation, in the case of the situation described in (a) above, the Corporation shall pledge the Non-Conforming Member's Margin Deposits (including, without limitation, Margin and Clearing Fund), in accordance with Subsection A-701(5), before pledging the Clearing Fund deposits of other Clearing Members.
-In the case of the situation described in (b) above, the Corporation shall pledge the Clearing Fund deposits of the Provider of Securities responsible for the Failed Delivery before pledging the Clearing Fund deposits of other Clearing Members.
+In the case of the situation described in (b) above, the Corporation shall pledge the Clearing Fund deposits of other Clearing Fund deposits of other Clearing Fund deposits of other Clearing Fund deposits of the Provider of Securities responsible for the Failed Delivery before pledging the Clearing Fund deposits of other Clearing Members.
 The Corporation shall be deemed to continue to hold all property deposited with the Corporation as Clearing Fund deposits, regardless of whether the Corporation has exercised its rights under this Subsection A-609(4).

-Without limiting the rights of the Corporation under section A-609(1) and A-609(4), during a single Default Management Period, the Corporation shall not, with respect to each Clearing Member that has not been suspended, apply more than 200 % of the Clearing Fund deposit required by such Clearing Member as of the date of the commencement of the Default Management Period to satisfy or otherwise settle any obligations, losses or expenses incurred or sustained by the Corporation in connection with the suspension(s) of Clearing Member(s).
+5) Without limiting the rights of the Corporation under section A-609(1) and A-609(4), during a single Default Management Period, the Corporation shall not, with respect to each Clearing Member that has not been suspended, apply more than 200 % of the Clearing Fund deposit required by such Clearing Member as of the date of the commencement of the Default Management Period to satisfy or otherwise settle any obligations, losses or expenses incurred or sustained by the Corporation in connection with the suspension(s) of Clearing Member(s).